darshanasen/flexbox-grid-presentation/README.md

 ### Distribution classes

-If you wish to distribute the contents of a flex-parent or flex-child, the following classes can be used:
+If you wish to distribute the contents of a flex-parent the following classes can be used:

 * `around= justify-content: space-around`
 * `between= justify-content: space-between`